cptactionhank/docker-atlassian-jira/README.md

 Want to help out, check out the contribution section.

+## Important changes

+The installation directory `/usr/local/atlassian/jira` is not mounted as a volume as standard anymore.
+Should you need to persist changes in this directory run the container with the additional argument `--volume /usr/local/atlassian/jira`.

 ## I'm in the fast lane!
 Get me started

 To quickly get started with running a JIRA instance, first run the following command: